nhayward/revpit/user/pages/02.editors/holly-ingraham/bio.md

 **What hobbies do you have outside of writing and editing?**

-I’m currently obsessed with making and canning all different kinds of jams and chutneys, exploring my green(ish) thumb with gardening and my growing indoor plant collection, crocheting enough blankets to keep all my friends and family warm, working on improving my 5k time, and being mom to the sweetest, sassiest 4 year old twins I’ve ever met.
+I’m currently obsessed with expanding my culinary skills, finding the best one-pot meals, still making and canning all different kinds of jams and chutneys, exploring my green(ish) thumb with gardening and my growing indoor plant collection, slowly renovating our little piece of suburbia, working on improving my 5k time, and being mom to the sweetest, sassiest 5 year old twins I’ve ever met.

-**What published book did you love in 2018, and what did you love about it?**
+**What is your favorite book to reread, and why?**

-THE KISS QUOTIENT by Helen Hoang was one of my favorites of 2018.
-I love an unconventional heroine in my romances, and the fact that this was an #ownvoices story made it that much better.
-This book hit the spot for me in the perfect blend of heartwarming, swoonworthy and strong.
+THE PERKS OF BEING A WALLFLOWER by Stephen Chbosky was a life-changing read for me in high school.
+I’ve found myself picking it back up over the years as I have grown and evolved, and I am transported back to my fourteen-year-old self and all the emotions and experiences of that time.
+The emotional impact is still so strong and powerful.
+Everyone needs to feel seen at some point.
+“And in that moment, I swear we were infinite.”